Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: So yeah my dream if I can get into a baking contest, ugh, I would just love that.
 I think I would win, I’m quite good.

-PLECK: I bet, you have an inside knowledge that most people don't.
+PLECK: I bet, you have, like, an inside knowledge that most people don’t.
 Since most of you is baked.

 BORY: That’s true, I am.
 Yeah.

-C-53: A unique perspective.
+C-53: It’s unique perspective.
 That must present a number of difficulties.

 BORY: Yeah, yeah.
 I can’t go swimming, I’ve never done that.